An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 4. You’re not building relationships

-Now I do something better: I take the query letter that’s come back rejected and send it to another publication and, in addition, I send the editor who just rejected me another pitch.
-That way, I keep the conversation going, my name top of mind, and queries always in circulation.
+Now I do something better: I take the pitch that’s come back rejected and send it to another publication.
+Additionally, I send the editor who just rejected me another pitch.
+That way, I keep the conversation going, my name top of mind, and pitches always in circulation.

-Most people see rejections as a big fat NO. Instead, if you can learn to look at rejections as the start of a conversation and the building of a relationship, you’ll learn to approach them differently and learn to use them as a stepping stone to acceptances.
+Most people see rejections as a big fat NO. Instead, if you can learn to look at rejections as the start of a conversation and the building of a relationship, you’ll approach them differently and use them as stepping stones to acceptances.

-When an editor rejects you, don’t wait forever to send her another idea.
-Use the rejection as a conversation starter and send her another idea as soon as you can.
+When an editor rejects your pitch, don’t wait forever to send another idea.
+Use the rejection as a conversation starter and pitch again as soon as you can.

 5. You’re inconsistent

 Most writers pitch.
 But in my experience, only 1% of new writers will pitch with any kind of consistency.
-Therefore, it is those 1% of writers who won’t ever struggle for an income.
+Therefore, it is those 1% of writers who don’t struggle to make a consistent income.

 The remaining 99% have excuses.
-You got busy with the work that came from the earlier marketing.
-You don’t have any ideas at the moment.
-You’re so tired of the constant pitching and need a break.
-Etc.
+They got busy with the work that came from earlier marketing.
+They don’t have any new ideas.
+They’re tired of the constant pitching.
+They thought it would be easier than this.
+You know how it goes.

 6. You’re wasting time on useless tasks

-See, when you fill up your day with mindless minutiae, you get to the end and have no energy left for the more important tasks for the day.
-That is why it is essential that you do the writing and the marketing first and then move on to other things such as email and networking on Facebook.
+See, when you fill up your day with mindless minutiae, you get to the end and have no energy left for the more important tasks.
+That is why it is essential that you do the writing and the marketing first and then move on to other things, such as email and networking on Facebook.

-Finally, let me just say: You will never achieve anything that you don’t believe you can achieve.
-I frequently post tips on many Facebook groups on how to increase your income or be more prolific, etc., and there are always those one or two people who simply cannot fathom that a six-figure income can be made without working 80-hour weeks or that there are authors who routinely write 5,000 words a day.
+Finally, let me just say: You will never achieve anything you don’t believe you can achieve.
+I frequently share tips on how to increase your income or be more prolific in our weekly newsletter and there are always those one or two people who cannot fathom how a six-figure income can be made without working 80-hour weeks or that there are authors who routinely write 5,000 words a day.
 They not only question it, they vehemently insist it can’t be done.
 And for them, it can’t.
 Because they don’t believe it’s possible.

 If you think it’s impossible, it will be.
 If you think it’s possible, it will be.
 That’s the way it works.

-Change your mindset, get into the habit of marketing, and reach higher.
+Change your mindset, get into the habit of marketing daily, and reach for higher standards and set higher goals.
 The income you want will inevitably follow.

 FREE RESOURCE: